curityio/openid-client-ios-appauth-dcr/README.md

 ## Prerequisites

 Ensure that Docker Desktop and ngrok are installed.\
-Then copy a `license.json` file for the Curity Identity Server into the `idsvr` folder.
+Then copy a `license.json` file for the Curity Identity Server into the root folder.

 ## Quick Start